As your child grows, they will gain skills that will allow them to be more independent and one of those skills is learning how to get dressed.

 Start teaching them how to dress as soon as possible, always looking for signs of interest and initiative.
 Also, remember not to rush your child while they are learning this new skill.
 It is not an easy task for them, so make time for this ritual and avoid the urge to dress your little one yourself.

 The best clothes to learn to get dressed are:

 - Velcro shoes

-- Velcro on clothes instead of buttons or ties
+- Clothes with velcro instead of buttons or ties

-- Shirts with a wide neck and illustrations in front so he can easily identify which way to wear it.
+- Shirts with a wide neck and illustrations in front so they can easily identify which way to wear it.

-- Always praise his achievements, however small they are.
-For our children everything is a big deal and it’ll motivate them to keep learning.
+- Always praise their achievements, however small they are.
+For our children, everything is a big deal and it’ll motivate them to keep learning.

-- Let your little one choose between two or three options of clothes, this will give him a greater sense of autonomy.
+- Let your little one choose between two or three options of clothes, this will give them a greater sense of autonomy.

 - Remember to choose between clothes that are easy to put on.

-- If he starts buttoning up his shirts, teach him to begin from the bottom up so that he doesn’t skip any buttons.
+- If they start buttoning up their shirts, teach them to begin from the bottom up so that they don’t skip any buttons.